 Fig. 2 – The CDI places UC at the forefront of the emerging field of the Cosmic Dawn by linking modeling and analysis of that era with revolutionary observations, such as those to be made with the UC-led Hydrogen Epoch of Reionization Array (HERA).
 Pictured at left are the first 19 antennae of that array in South Africa’s Karoo Desert, each with a diameter of 14 m.
 The final array, which will consist of 240 radio dishes, will provide the first direct observations of the reionization process over the next few years.
 At right, we show two of HERA’s observables in a set of models of early galaxies about 600 Myr after the Big Bang (symbols; here we vary only the star formation efficiency inside galaxies and the chemical composition of those galaxies).
-The abscissa corresponds to the fraction of the IGM that is neutral at that time, while the ordinate shows the temperature of the gas.
+The abscissa corresponds to the fraction of the IGM that is neutral at that time, while the ordinate shows the spin temperature of the gas.
 Current PAPER observations disfavor the model at bottom right (Greig et al. 2016).
 The CDI will analyze a wide variety of observational probes through a unified framework of galaxy formation in order to optimize constraints on the Cosmic Dawn.
 From Mirocha et al. (2016)

 by directly measuring the IGM’s properties.
 The neutral hydrogen that comprises the bulk of the IGM emits faint radio waves via the “spin-flip” transition of neutral hydrogen as such a probe.
 This transition, with a rest wavelength of 21 cm, is driven by magnetic interactions between the proton and the electron and is extraordinarily weak – but the enormous quantity of hydrogen in the Universe nonetheless renders it visible.
 With this line, such telescopes can trace the distribution of neutral hydrogen in three dimensions.
 Since the first galaxies determine the neutral hydrogen content of the IGM, 21-cm mapping provides an incisive probe of both the IGM and luminous sources (Furlanetto et al. 2006, Morales & Wyithe 2010, Pritchard & Loeb 2012).